 - Log in as an administrative user

-- Click on Control Panel → Configuration → Search (in DXP 7.3, you will need to click the Index Actions tab)
+- Click on Control Panel → Configuration → Search (in DXP 7.3 and 7.4, it is under Control Panel → Search, and the Index Actions tab)

 - Click the Execute button for Reindex all search indexes and then Reindex all spell check indexes.